I saw a post on the topic of shoulding recently on another blogger’s site and wanted to continue the conversation.

 What, then, is the alternative to shoulds?
 Well, shoulds are in our head and objective reality is what’s going on outside our heads, so a good place to start is looking for objective evidence to support our ideas, the kind of evidence that an outside observer would be able to see and acknowledge.
 This is one of the areas that cognitive behavioural therapy (CBT) hones in on.

 Shoulds often revolve around extremes like “always” and “never”, another form of what CBT would consider cognitive distortions.
 Real life is seldom that black and white, so try to look for the grey area.

 Or to take a mindfulness perspective, when we ground ourselves in the present moment, the shoulds start to slip away and leave behind just being.

 We all screw up.
+We all fail.
 It’s part of being human, and something that allows us to learn.
 If you’re too busy beating yourself up with your should nunchucks, you may end up missing those opportunities for learning and growth.

 A crucial first step in challenging the should monster is to recognize how often you’re using them.
 And trust me, you’re probably using them A LOT.
 So pay attention to your inner dialogue, or the things you’re writing down in your journal.
 Work on having a finely tuned should radar so they don’t regularly slide by unnoticed.